Axway-API-Management-Plus/Executing-loopback-requests-on-a-listener/Contributing.md

 # What should I know before I get started?
 Several type of artefacts are available.
 Some are just samples of code that can added into filters, other are full policies that can be imported in Policy Studio.

 # How Can I Contribute?
-- Reporting Bugs using Issues feature
+- Reporting Bugs
+- Suggesting Enhancements
-- Suggesting Enhancements/corrections using Pull Requests feature
+- Pull Requests